-Airport authorities need to ensure that runways, taxiways, and aprons are cleared of debris, rubber abrasion, sand, stones, or loose objects for safe landings and to avoid accidents and mishaps.
+Airport runway cleaning is conducted regularly as authorities need to ensure that runways, taxiways, and aprons are cleared of debris, rubber abrasion, sand, stones, or loose objects for safe landings and to avoid accidents and mishaps.
 Aircraft engines can easily absorb loose material, resulting in severe propeller or compressor blade damage.
 There is also the risk of propeller or jet engine blast shooting loose objects to nearby vehicles, aircraft, buildings, and people.

 Regular airport runway cleaning, sweeping, maintenance and monitoring are, therefore, critical to avoid accidents.